shawnpringle/PutinCoin/README.md

 ****Premine Distribution****

-=> 100 Million For Old Chain to new Chain swappers.
+=> 50 Million For Old Chain to new Chain Joins.

-=> 50 Million For New investors.
+=> 100 Million For New investors.

 => 25 Million For Supporters ( Social Marketing Team).